gwdistsys18/gwdistsys18.github.io/syllabus.md

 ### Workload and Grading  ###

-**Approximate grading: (subject to change)**
+**Updated grading:**
+  - 15% Programming Assignments
+  - 15% Midterm Exam
+  - 10% Class Participation
+  - 25% Practical Learning 1
+  - 25% Practical Learning 2 or Final Project
+  - 10% Technical Report

+**Old grading:**
   - 40% Programming Assignments (approximately 5)
   - 10% Quizzes (approximately 1 per week)
   - 15% Midterm Exam
   - 15% Final Project
   - 10% Research Paper Report
   - 10% Class Participation

 **Programming load:** The course will be programming-intensive.
 You will need to use a wide range of languages - you should be very comfortable writing code in either: C, Java, or Python, and you should be prepared to learn the basics of all of the others.
 The course will make use of several cloud services that typically involve Linux - you should be familiar with the command line and basic Linux administration.